astrovarv/rotation_evolution/README.md

 [Evolution.py](https://github.com/astrovarv/rotation_evolution/blob/main/Evolution.py) contains the main code, [Demo.py](https://github.com/astrovarv/rotation_evolution/blob/main/Demo.ipynb) will show some visualisations.

-(This is a work in progress and is being updated constantly)
+(This is a work in progress and is being updated)